 How to File for Unemployment in California

-Californians who may be missing work because of the novel coronavirus can apply for benefits through the state's EDD.
-Specific policies instituted as a result of the coronavirus can be seen here (also available in Spanish).
+Californians who may be missing work because of the coronavirus can apply for benefits through the state's EDD once the agency begins accepting new claims again on Oct.
+5. Specific policies instituted as a result of the coronavirus can be seen here (also available in Spanish).
 The department is providing workers and caregivers various options to collect payment.

 Sick or quarantined Californians who are unable to work as a result of the virus can file a disability insurance claim online.

 If you're unable to work because you're taking care of a sick or quarantined relative with COVID-19, you can file a paid family leave claim.